The Rascals: Commercial success and songwriting development

 In the meantime, Cavaliere began dating high school student Adrienne Bechurri.
-Their relationship inspired him to write several songs in 1967, including Top 20 "I've Been Lonely Too Long" and Top 10's "How Can I Be Sure", and "Groovin'", their second No. 1.
-"Groovin'", having its laid-back sound and an Afro-Cuban groove, found some resistance with Atlantic's head Jerry Wexler; "I've Been Lonely Too Long" and the jazz-influenced "A Girl Like You" talked about the advantages of a relationship against loneliness, but the introspective "How Can I Be Sure", with Brigati's lead vocals, expressed the doubts about love, like Cavaliere's conflicting feelings about Bechurri.
-All these songs were included at the Groovin' album, which had the majority of the tracks penned by Cavaliere/Brigati.
-Bruce Eder, writing for AllMusic, rates Groovin' as the Rascals' best, noting the record's soulful core and innovative use of jazz and Latin instrumental arrangements.
+Their relationship inspired him to write several songs in 1967, including Top 20 "I've Been Lonely Too Long" and Top 10's "How Can I Be Sure", and "Groovin', their second No. 1.
+"Groovin, having its laid-back sound and an Afro-Cuban groove, found some resistance with Atlantic's head Jerry Wexler; "I've Been Lonely Too Long" and the jazz-influenced "A Girl Like You" talked about the advantages of a relationship against loneliness, but the introspective "How Can I Be Sure", with Brigati's lead vocals, expressed the doubts about love, like Cavaliere's conflicting feelings about Bechurri.
+All these songs were included on the Groovin' album, which had the majority of the tracks penned by Cavaliere/Brigati.
+Bruce Eder, writing for AllMusic, rates Groovin as the Rascals' best, noting the record's soulful core and innovative use of jazz and Latin instrumental arrangements.

 Groovin marked the first time that the Young Rascals used outside musicians, bringing some important collaborators like Chuck Rainey, Hubert Laws, and David Brigati to augment their sound.
 Particularly, David Brigati also helped his brother's band in arranging vocal harmonies and singing background on many Rascals records.
 The band, especially Cavaliere, wanted to depart from their "singles act" label to be more like an "albums act", something that would become common to more artists at the late 1960s.
-The album Once Upon a Dream, released at 1968, is an example of this change, because it was the first Rascals album designed from conception as an album, rather than as a vehicle to package their singles (eight of Groovins eleven songs had been released as single A or B sides, most in advance of the album).
+The album Once Upon a Dream, released at 1968, is an example of this change, because it was the first Rascals album designed from conception as an album, rather than as a vehicle to package their singles (eight of Groovins eleven songs had been released as single A- or B-sides, most in advance of the album).
 Once Upon a Dream also incorporated Indian music in its sound, adding Eastern instruments like sitar, tamboura, and tabla.
 David Brigati made a special appearance on the album, singing lead on the title track.
-The psychedelic "It's Wonderful" was released before the album, but its different style, in comparison with their earlier singles, hindered its sales and the single only reached the No. 20.
-The album's song "My Hawaii" became a top of the charts hit in Hawaii.
+The psychedelic "It's Wonderful" was released before the album, but its different style from their earlier singles hindered its sales, and the single only reached No. 20.
+The album's song "My Hawaii" became a top-of-the-charts hit in Hawaii.